StefVanremoortele/Lanfall-PWA/README.md

 <hr/>

-<b>Material:</b> by using material2 for this app I learned it's eazy to give a nice mobile look to your html
+<b>Material:</b> by using material2 together with angular flex layout I've learned it's eazy to give a nice mobile look to your app

 <b>Service Worker, sw toolbox, sw precache:</b> gives a nice offline experience.
 Kind of contests with native apps.